Police vehicle with flashing lights

 • If there is little likelihood of the suspected offenders being in the area

-• If you find your vehicle has been stolen and have not witnessed this occurring (it happened some time ago), or
+• If your vehicle has been stolen and you did not witness the theft (it happened some time ago), or

 • If you have located a stolen vehicle abandoned on the side of the road.